steven2358/awesome-blockchain-ai/README.md

 - [Cortex Labs](https://www.cortexlabs.ai/) - Cortex Labs is a decentralized AI platform with a virtual machine that allows you to execute AI programs on-chain.
 - [Fetch.ai](https://fetch.ai/) - Fetch.ai is a decentralized machine learning platform based on a distributed ledger, that enables secure sharing, connection and transactions based on any data globally.
 - [Oraichain](https://orai.io/) - Oraichain is the world's first intelligent and secure solution for emerging Web3, scalable Dapps, and decentralized AI.
+- [Tau Net and Agoras](https://tau.net/) - Tau Net and Agoras ($AGRS) use Tau’s logic based AI-synthesis for enabling a blockchain that updates based on user consensus, granting its collective user base collaborative control over network and tokenomics.
+Furthermore, Tau Net's knowledge representation capabilities will facilitate the trade of knowledge, computer resources, and financial instruments for $AGRS.

 ### Blockchain projects for AI algorithms
 - [Danku](https://github.com/algorithmiaio/danku) - A blockchain-based protocol for evaluating and purchasing ML models on a public blockchain such as Ethereum.
 [Blog post.](https://algorithmia.com/research/ml-models-on-blockchain)